xhalleyy/interested_jobs/README.md

 ### 5 Jobs That Interests Me
+- Undelined Text ARE Links!
+Click them!! (:

+Halley Pham

+3/17/2024

 Description: One Page Application Using Browser Router.
 Contains 5 Jobs I want to Work At, ideally.
 Warnings/Errors is due to Flowbite props.
 Tried to alter it, but wouldn't go away.

-Halley Pham

-3/17/2024

 Peer Reviewer: Xavier Hopkins